 Oil prices have now evened out at around $70 per barrel at the time of this writing, and have stabilized to a point where drops and increases have been negligible.
 So following the standard pricing model in the graphic above, you can see how the general price of oil is calculated.

-Thank you very much for taking the time to read the ultimate Guide to oil prices.
+Thank you very much for taking the time to read the ultimate guide to oil prices.
+Check out our mobile fueling services if your business is in need of oil or petroleum products.
 We hope you have learned something about the price of oil and maybe something about how the fuel industry is run.
-Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn,
+Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn.

 -The SC Fuels Team.